Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Problem Formulation and Numerical Method

 The effect of these symmetries can be explained as follows.
-For each solution of the linearized equations with $(\Omega_i, \DT, \mu)$,, there are 3 equivalent solutions for the cases $(-\Omega_{i}, \DT, \mu)$, $(\Omega_{i}, -\DT, \mu)$ and $(-\Omega_{i}, -\DT, \mu)$.
+For each solution of the linearized equations with $(\Omega_i, \DT, \mu)$, there are 3 equivalent solutions for the cases $(-\Omega_{i}, \DT, \mu)$, $(\Omega_{i}, -\DT, \mu)$ and $(-\Omega_{i}, -\DT, \mu)$.
 If the first case corresponds to spirals having phase speed and inclination with respect to the horizontal given by $(C, \psi)$, then the $S_1, S_2, S_3$ symmetries imply that there also exist solutions with $(C, -\psi)$, $(-C, -\psi)$ and $(-C, \psi)$.
 We have therefore generalized the symmetries identified by \citet{ali1990stability} to include nonzero outer-cylinder rotation.

-As noted by \citet{yoshikawa2013instability}, \citet{ kang2015thermal, kang2017radial}, the inclusion of the centrifugal buoyancy breaks these symmetries even in the case where the outer cylinder is held stationary and the effects of inward and outward heating are different.
-However, since we neglect centrifugal buoyancy, we only consider $\Gr > 0$ in our analysis.
+We only consider $\Gr > 0$ in our analysis.
 Other equivalent cases can be constructed for $\Gr < 0$ using symmetry arguments.